ehicks71/aws-cdk-pipeline-template/README.md

 The second argument is id which is defined as type string.

-Unless you specify a stack name the id will be used in defining that.
-It is also used by `cdk deploy` to indicate which stack to build.
-Because we are setting a stack name we can make the `id` something more generic so no matter what app you are in the deploy statements for each environment are the same.

-Currently the three stack ids are:
-* DevStack
-* UatStack
-* ProdStack

 #### Props

 The third argument is stack props.
 It must be of type [cdk.StackProps](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.StackProps.html)